This qualification forms part of the QA First Aid suite of qualifications.

 The qualification and learning outcomes are based on the recommendations of:

 - Assessment Principles for Regulated First Aid Qualifications.
 Statutory Framework for the EarlyYears Foundation Stage (EYFS)

 This QA qualification is:

-The purpose of this qualification is to prepare the Learner to develop the skills and knowledge needed to administer emergency first aid.
+The purpose of this qualification is to prepare the Learner to develop the skills and knowledge needed to provide effective first aid to children and Infants.

-This qualification contains 1 mandatory unit with a Total Qualification Time (TQT) of 7 hours.
-Full details of this unit are in Appendix 1.
+This qualification contains 2 mandatory units with a Total Qualification Time (TQT) of 15 hours.
+Full details of this are in Appendix 1.

 Learners must complete all assessments successfully within the registration period to achieve the qualification.
-The maximum period to achieve this qualification including any referrals is 3 weeks.
+The maximum period to achieve this qualification, including any referrals is 6 weeks.